By Dwayne Moore

 As a noun show means “a spectacle or display of something, typically an impressive one.”
 Psalm 19:1 says, “The heavens declare the praises of God.”
 They give an impressive display of praise.
 As His chosen people we should do no less.
 Our praise should be an excellent declaration of His glory and majesty.

-While we are to “show forth” His praises in the ways we just defined, we are not to put on a show.
+While we are to “show forth” His praises in the ways we just defined, please let me be clear: We are not to put on a show.
 Another definition of show is “a public entertainment.”1 I think that’s the definition my friend was referring to when he called worship in church a show.
 I think he meant that sometimes it looks like public entertainment.

 The goal of worship leading is not to entertain people; we should be trying to engage them in true, Biblical worship.
 We should want to influence people to “magnify the Lord with me” and “exalt His name together” (Psalm 34:3, ESV).
 More importantly, we should seek to illumine those in our congregations, to let the Lord shine through us onto them, as our faces glow for His glory.
 There’s nothing “showy” about that.
 That’s simply what He’s called us to do.